Sample Answers to Interrogatories in a Product Defect Lawsuit

-We make few objections to these interrogatories because most of the inquiries is very reasonable.
-If you are facing interrogatories that are less reasonable, we provide a complete list of interrogatory objections.
+We make only a few objections to these interrogatories because most of the inquiries are very reasonable.
+If you are facing interrogatories that are unreasonable, we provide a comprehensive list of interrogatory objections.

 IN THE CIRCUIT COURT FOR BALTIMORE CITY, MARYLAND